jean/collective.hostout/README.rst

  TODO

 Egg Proxies
  TODO

 Using hostout with a python2.4 buildout
 ***************************************

-Hostout itself requires python2.6.
-However it is possible to use hostout with a buildout that requires python 2.4 by using buildout's support for different python interpretters.
+Hostout itself requires python 2.6.
+However it is possible to use hostout with a buildout that requires python 2.4 by using buildout's support for different python interpreters.

 >>> write('buildout.cfg',
 ... """